avasdao/nexajs/studio/README.md

 - [ ] Preact
 - [ ] Lit

-Configure and build a brand new decentralized Nexa application with just a few clicks.
+Configure and build a brand new decentralized application with just a few clicks, featuring:
+- Decentralization
+- Trustless security
+- and more...